u1t-dev/AiIsHardToLearn/README.md

 ---

 - (1.1) Removed the chalk dependency & added a custom ANSI escape code (`\x1b[1;32m`; bold + green)
-- (2.1) Changed the JSON format entirely had ChatGPT make a special formatting for the things
+- (2.1) Changed the JSON format entirely had ChatGPT make a special formatting for the things. but, to clarify: i made all of the special stuff in the json, chatgpt just works on the index.js file, but i made the decision to use regex and made the pattern for detecting if its a juvenile or not)